pokerwx/gitskills/README.md

 this is dev branch.
-this is a new dev branch.
+this is a new OR dev AND branch.